Scroll To Top

 Back row left to right: Don Boden, John Brady, Ian Winter, Guy Scott, Chris Brooks, Rod Baker Front row left to right: George Bligh, David Rattray, David Schier OAM, Patricia Pitman, Les Coates

-So there is no surprise to note that he was both a life member of Buckingham Rowing Club and Rowing Tasmania.
+So there is no surprise to note that he was a life member of Buckingham Rowing Club, Rowing Tasmania and Tasmanian Olympic Council..
 He also held other roles including the Royal Hobart Regatta rowing co-ordinator for many years, and rowing's representative on the Tasmanian Olympic Council and the Commonwealth Games Association.

 In 1980, David was honoured with the introduction of the David Rattray Shield which is the perpetual trophy for the Women's Senior Eight.